Hiking and Biking at Allegheny Portage Railroad National Historic Site

 No motorized equipment is permitted on trails.
 This includes ATV (All Terrain Vehicles) of any description, snowmobiles, and 4 x 4 off road vehicles.

--Bicycles are not permitted on the Summit area trails.
-Bicycles are permitted on part of the Incline 6 to 10 trail, please read the map carefully.
+Bicycles are not permitted on the Summit area trails.
+Bicycles are permitted on part of the Incline 6 to 10 trail, please see the map below.

-The 6 to 10 Trail System of the park follows the route of the Allegheny Portage Railroad (APRR) of the 19th Century.
-The hiking sections of the trail are located on or near the original route of the APRR.
+The 6 to 10 Trail System of the park follows the route of the Allegheny Portage Railroad of the 19th century.
+The hiking sections of the trail are located on or near the original route of the Allegheny Portage Railroad.
 The bicycle section is located on the route of the New Portage Railroad.

 Trailheads are located at the park Visitor Center and along Dry Run Road.
 Parking is available at the trailheads as well as State Gamelands and parking lots.

-The entire 6 to 10 Trail System is about 10 miles long.
+The 6 to 10 Trail System is over 8 miles long following the main section of the trail from start to finish.
+If you also hike the loop trails that follow the oldest sections of the railroad, the entire 6 to 10 Trail is over 12 miles.
 Please respect the private property of nearby landowners.
 The trail section from the Visitor Center to Muleshoe, viewed below, is for hiking only.
 Bicycling is permitted on both sides of Valley Forge Road, but be advised, it contains steep grades and poor sight lines.